gnome-terminator/docs/source/gettinginvolved.rst

     Preferences
         Profiles
             Add preselection to the profile tab
-        Layouts
+            Add filter to font selector to only show fixed width fonts Layouts
             Have changing widgets depending on what is selected in the tree Terminal title editable